Florida has no pet cremation consumer protection law.

 - FOX 11 LA: Rainbow to Heaven pet cremation scam — families speak out

-- Sevilla's Law: Florida's Pending Pet Cremation Consumer Protection Bill — Florida Pets Aftercare legislative tracker
+- Sevilla's Law: What SB 58 Proposed and Why It Failed — Florida Pets Aftercare legislative tracker

 - How to Protect Yourself From Pet Cremation Fraud in Florida — 6-step verification guide

 Prepared by FloridaPetsAftercare.com for public education.
+Criminal charges are allegations unless proven in court.
 Not legal advice.
 Published March 2026.
+Last reviewed July 23, 2026.